5 Cryptocurrency Scams to Watch Out For

 These scams work well because it can be extremely difficult to retrieve cryptocurrency after it’s been sent, so victims have little recourse.

-Other Common Scams
+Other Common Cryptocurrency Scams

-• Employment scams featuring phony recruiters with fake jobs and bogus offer letters that attempt to initially obtain personal information about you and later request a cryptocurrency payment to start your job training
+• Employment scams featuring phony recruiters with fake jobs and bogus offer letters that attempt to initially obtain personal information about you and later request a cryptocurrency payment to start your job training.

 Reporting Cryptocurrency Scams